 If this is not available, you can use salad oil or any cooking oil but each oil will impart its own characteristic flavour to the preparation.

 b.
 Gram Flour

 Flour made from grams.
 Commonly known as besan ka atta.

 Flour made from maize.
 Commonly known as Makke ka atta.

 e.
 Self-raising flour

 f.
 Whole Meal Flour

 Flour made from wheat.
 Commonly known as Gehun ka atta.

 This is also known as Mawa and is readily available in India.
 It is made by boiling milk in a broad vessel and stirring continuously until a thick residue is left.

-Curry powder is readily available throughout the world.
+Curry powder is one of those ingredients that is readily available throughout the world.
 Chaat masala can also be found at any local grocery store in India.
 Garam Masala is a powdered mixture of black pepper, cloves and other spices such as cinnamon.